 EXPLORE THE WORLD!

-The department of Modern Languages at SUNY Fredonia offers courses in Spanish, French, Italian, German, Russian, and Chinese.
+The department of World Languages & Cultures at SUNY Fredonia offers courses in Spanish, French, Italian, German, Russian, and Chinese.

 STUDYING FOREIGN LANGUAGES: WHY?